breatheco-de/content/src/content/lesson/what-is-sql-database.md

 ## Defining your Database
 ***

-Databases are similar to what spreadsheets look like – everything gets stored into tables with rows and columns.
+Databases house collections of data called tables.
+Everything gets stored in tables with rows and columns, just like spreadsheets.
+Each column represents common attributes for the rows they intersect with, which are instances of the data.

 ####  What is a Table?

-Each table is an entity of information like "People", "Cars", "Events", etc.  The rows contain the actual data (real people, cars, events, etc.).
+Each table is an entity of information like "People", "Cars", "Events", etc.  The rows contain the actual data representing an instance of the subject- so if we have a table called "People", it might contain columns for "First-Name", "Last-Name", and an "id", a row would have those values pertaining to the column, like "Bob", "Ross", and "42" (further breakdown below).
 The table is the **only structure** capable of storing data via SQL.

 ####  What is a Column/Field?

 Tables have columns (just like excel).
 A table called Person can have 4 columns: Name, Last Name, Birth-Date and Weight.
-A table can have as many columns as you want.
+A table can have as many columns as you want, and will hold a specific type of value (such as string, integer, boolean etc).
 Columns describe the table in a similar way as properties describe a class in object oriented programming.

 ####  What is a Row?